 Every project takes time and money.
 Projects that you don’t have in-house capability to complete take more of both.
 Unless you approach this project the right way, you could likely run short on both.

-Download this tool to figure out if you are approaching problematic projects the right way.
-Get a copy of the tool for free at this event.
+Download the Project Option Assessment Tool to figure out if you are approaching problematic projects the right way.

 Reallocate your funds from other areas to find the budget you need.
 For example, use the money that was allocated for employee training or continuing education to bring on a sales consultant that will complete the job alongside your sales team.
 This will make the most of both your team’s time and money – all the while building your own team’s capabilities.
 Your team becomes more valuable and you can fill a need simultaneously.